 The development of a library that is useful and usable will only work with the support of the sector, and the collaboration of colleagues from the safeguarding sector.
-Please get in touch if you have any questions, and encourage colleagues to support the library by sending in their SARs.
+Please get in touch if you have any questions, and encourage colleagues to support the Library by completing the cover sheet and submitting their SARs.

 Governance and reporting